eegli/pampa.place/README.md

 }
 ```

-You may add as many `features` to the `FeatureCollection` in your custom GeoJSON as you want.
+On geojson.io, you may add as many `features` (maps) to the generated `FeatureCollection` as you want.
 Just be sure to give them individual names!
 Maps that you drew yourself can be directly put into the `geojson` folder in the root directory.
 You can skip the next step as they are already cleaned up and good to go.

 ## Preparing maps

 If you want to **use an existing GeoJSON file** that you did not create yourself, you may want to run it through the cleanup utility first.

-Place your files in the `geojson` folder in the root directory.
+Place your files in `geojson/raw`.
 Then, run

 ```bash
 yarn map